 4. Use the family lane at the security checkpoint

-Families get a good airport advantage in the form of a special lane at the security checkpoint.
+Families get a good airport advantage in the form of a particular lane at the security checkpoint.

-To be sure, just let them wear slip-on shoes that are easily removable in case the TSA agent is not in a very accommodating mood.
+Just let them wear slip-on shoes that are easily removable in case the TSA agent is not in a very generous mood.

 5. Schedule your travel vaccinations

 Any parent wouldn’t want to have their children experience discomfort every day of their lives.
-But kids are most vulnerable to viruses like fever, rashes, even diarrhea.
+But kids are most vulnerable to viruses like fever, rashes, and diarrhea.

-To make sure they don’t acquire minor or significant illnesses like the ones mentioned above before or during the flight, keep their vaccinations up to date.
+To ensure they don’t acquire minor or significant illnesses like the ones mentioned above before or during the flight, keep their vaccinations up to date.

 On the other hand, certain countries require proof of vaccinations before you or your children flying can enter their country.